 Let’s look at three micro-cap stocks that are better bets than BONZ.

 3 Micro-Cap Stocks to Buy Now

 Micro-Cap Stock to Buy: P10 Holdings, Inc. (PIOE)

 In 2019, revenue grew 57%.
 Over the next several years, I expect the company to grow free cash flow significantly as its private equity business grows.

-The company has considerable debt on its balances sheet, but a large portion of it is attractive seller financing.
+The company has considerable debt on its balance sheet, but a large portion of it is attractive seller financing.

 Despite its strong growth and reasonable balance sheet, PIOE trades at just 10x 2021 free cash flow, a significant discount to private equity peers such as Hamilton Lane which trades at 18.2x free cash flow.

 Over time, I expect PIOE to continue to appreciate and wouldn’t be surprised if the stock traded at 15 or higher in a few years, significantly higher than PIOE’s current price of 7.50.

 Dorchester Minerals (DMLP) is an energy royalty company.
 It doesn’t have to spend any money to drill new wells.
 It just sits back and collects royalty checks from oil and gas assets that it owns.
 Despite soaring energy prices, it is still trading below pre-pandemic levels.

 It is currently trading at 10.2x annualized earnings, too cheap a multiple for such a high-quality, high-margin, and no-debt business.
 At its current quarterly dividend, the stock is trading at a dividend yield of 10.3%.